Steve Niles

-Steve Niles (born June 21, 1965) is an American comic book author and novelist, known for works such as 30 Days of Night, Criminal Macabre: A Cal McDonald Mystery, Simon Dark, Mystery Society, and Batman: Gotham County Line.
+Steve Niles (born June 21, 1965) is an American comic book author and novelist, known for works such as 30 Days of Night, Criminal Macabre: A Cal McDonald Mystery, Simon Dark, Mystery Society, Batman: Gotham County Line, Kick-Ass – The New Girl, and Kick-Ass vs. Hit-Girl.

 He is credited among other contemporary writers as bringing horror comics back to prominence.

 Early life

 Niles was born in Jackson, New Jersey on June 21, 1965.
 He was raised in the Washington, D.C. suburbs, developing various creative interests in music, writing, and making amateur films.
 He worked in several comic book stores and played in the punk bands Gray Matter and Three, both of which released records on Dischord Records label in the 1980s and 1990s.
 He often credited late night television horror host, Count Gore De Vol, who was the local horror host on Channel 20, as an early influence.
 In 2004 Count Gore wrote the introduction to the graphic novel Aleister Arcane, which is about the horror host of the same name.
 Other influences included Richard Matheson's book I Am Legend, and the works of George A. Romero, John Carpenter and Bernie Wrightson, the latter two of whom he would later work with.
 He had no formal education in writing following high school, explaining that he learned to write through copious reading.